kngval/FitHub/README.md

-# Wokrout Tracker
+#FitHub

-A small project for Tracking Workouts ( with Authentication )
+A full-stack web project for Tracking Workouts ( with Authentication )

 ## Technologies used:
 * React